-Other information comprises the information included in VisAsia's annual report for the year ended 30 June 2018, other than the financial statements and my Independent Auditor's Report thereon.
-The Directors are responsible for the other information.
-At the date of this Independent Auditor's Report, the other information I have received comprise the Statement by the Directors in accordance with section 41C of the PF&A Act.
+VisAsia's annual report for the year ended 30 June 2019 includes other information in addition to the financial statements and my Independent Auditor's Report thereon.
+The Directors of VisAsia are responsible for the other information.
+At the date of this Independent Auditor's Report, the other information I have received comprise the signed Statement by the Directors in accordance with section 41C of the PF&A Act.